muratkeremozcan/books/aws/Lambda-best-practices/Lambda best practices.md

 ### When to use Provisioned Concurrency

-Let's say you optimized your lambdas (requiring less, webpack...), and cannot optimize.
+Let's say you optimized your lambdas (requiring less, webpack...), and cannot optimize further.

 Maybe you have so many services and cold starts add up.